jtimm-gicw/data/READMEjt.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
+- We reversed the array by swapping the outside pair inward

 **Approach Explanation**
 reversedArray is started as a []
 The loop begins with i =4 (the last element).